aai-institute/pyDVL/docs/40-influence.rst

    ...    inversion_method="cg"
    ... )

-Each method has its own set of parameters that can be tuned to improve the final result.
+Each inversion method has its own set of parameters that can be tuned to improve the final result.
 These parameters can be passed directly to :func:`~pydvl.influence.general.compute_influences` as keyword arguments.
 For example, the following code sets the maximum number of iterations for conjugate gradient to $100$ and the miximum relative error to $0.01$: